engrchrishenry/lensless_face_recognition/README.md

 Dowload the pre-trained weights [here](https://mailmissouri-my.sharepoint.com/:u:/g/personal/chffn_umsystem_edu/IQAI5HfkPTPnT4zYokmAKaLCAUGn34FcO1CFXHa0eA3iARw?e=nkmEhg).

-Or train the network and copy your weights file into the "weights" folder in the parent directory.
+Or train the network and copy your weights file in the [weights]() folder.

 - To test face recognition on ymdct:
    ```bash